Accounts receivable financing allows businesses to finance outstanding invoices

 If there’s anything to be wary about invoice factoring, it might be that the responsibility of collecting the invoices falls to the factoring company.
 So, your customers would have to direct their payments to the lender instead of you.
 It may not make a difference for some, but it’s something to consider as it may affect your relationship with your customers.

-Invoice factoring benefits businesses looking for a way to raise capital without borrowing or giving away equity.
-It also offers access to funding for new business owners with a limited operating history and to owners who have bad credit.
-Invoice factoring is an excellent option for companies that may not be eligible for small business loans, as well.
+Invoice factoring benefits businesses looking to raise capital without borrowing or giving away equity.
+It also offers access to funding for new business owners with limited operating history or who have bad credit.
+Invoice factoring is also an excellent small business financing option for companies that may not be eligible for small business loans.

 Staffing service providers usually pay their workers — their biggest resource — every week.
-But, of course, there is a gap between when staffing agencies invoice their customers, which are other companies, and when they receive payment.
+But, of course, there’s a gap between when staffing agencies invoice their customers, which are other companies, and when they receive payment.
 Some staffing agencies routinely use invoice factoring to have consistent cash flow.
-This allows them to recruit and pay their top talents and provide great service.
+This allows them to recruit and pay their top talent and provide great service.

-Transport companies are regular users of invoice factoring, as well.
-This is because of the nature of their business.
-They have to deliver the merchandise to the recipients before they get paid.
+Transport companies are also regular users of invoice factoring due to the nature of their business.
+They have to deliver merchandise to recipients before they get paid.
 To do the job, they have upfront costs, such as fuel, insurance, wages, and tolls.
 Being able to raise money quickly through invoice factoring helps cover their maintenance costs.

-At Clarify Capital, we work with you to find the best financing option based on your business goals.
-You’ll have the guidance of a dedicated advisor to help you throughout the process and achieve success every step of the way.
-You make all of the decisions, and you are in full control of your application.
+At Clarify Capital, we work to find the best financing option based on your business goals.
+You’ll have the guidance of a dedicated adviser to help you throughout the approval process and achieve success every step of the way.
+You make all the decisions and are in full control of your application.

 If you’re looking for a quick and easy way to raise cash for your business, we offer invoice factoring.
-We value transparency, and it’s also critical to every invoice factoring contract.
-Your Clarify advisor will be there to make understanding your factor terms simple and clear.
+We value transparency, which is critical to every invoice factoring contract.
+Your Clarify adviser will make understanding your factor terms simple and clear.

 To qualify for invoice factoring, you need three months of invoicing history and an annual income of $300,000.
-Since approval is based in part on your customers’ creditworthiness, invoice factoring is offered to B2B businesses only.
+Since approval is partly based on your customers’ creditworthiness, invoice factoring is only offered to B2B businesses.